DuppalapudiDivyasrisatya/DivyaSre-Java-DSA-Notes/README.md

-Welcome to my Data Structures and Algorithms notes journey i hacve learnt today on 7th July 2025
+Welcome to my Data Structures and Algorithms notes journey i have learnt today on 7th July 2025

 ## 1. What is a Data Structure?